glenhallworth/WebApiWithSpa/readme.md

 Web Api With SPA Template
 ===================

 A dotnet core 2.0 template for Web API in C# designed for pairing with single page application.
+A.K.A.
+The common toolkit for websites I build in order to hit the ground running faster.

 Getting Started
 -------------